| First steps with "real" UGens | ||

 a VUG, because in this case the input (VUG or UGEN) is merged inside the

-channel before to require the output of PAN2
+channel before to require the output of PAN2.
+It appears

 complicated but it's genuinely logic.
 So, some possible alternatives to